zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.rst

-Once you have obtained the dominant eigenvector, :math:`\mathbf{u}_1`, project each of the original data points :math:`\mathbf{x}_i` onto this vector, and print the coordinates for the new points along this "direction".
+Once you have obtained the dominant eigenvector, :math:`\mathbf{u}_1`, project each of the original data points :math:`\mathbf{x}_i` onto this vector, and plot the coordinates for the new points along this "direction".